thierrydrmv/thierrydrmv/README.md

   🎓 I'm graduated in Real Estate Business Technology

-   🚀 I’m currently studying on Trybe
+   🚀 I’m currently studying at Trybe

    📝 I’m currently learning about HTML, CSS and JavaScript.